 - Don’t be afraid to ask for help from friends or family, whether they offer it or not!

 One of the most helpful ways to get through PPD is to talk about it in a supportive environment.
-Swedish First Hill offers a free drop-in group called Understanding the Moods of Motherhood.
-They meet Mondays (except holidays) from 4 to 5:30 p.m. at The Lytle Center for Pregnancy & Newborns.
-Call 206-386-3321 to learn more or register.
+Swedish offers a number of support groups for you and your family.